SMCS Home

 Music

+Students must take a music class, either band or choir or a combination of both.
 Band students must provide their own instruments and a fee is charged for band participation.
 The fee includes a private or small group lesson on a weekly basis.
-Band students must purchase a white Lands’ End SMCMS-logo polo to wear with black pants, shoes and socks as the band uniform.

 Academic Tools